TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Experiments and Discussion

-From the first iteration to the 4th round, performance improves by approximately 12\%, 15\%, 13\%, 16\%, 20\% reduction in EPE, D1, px-1, MRE, and px-re-1 measures, respectively.
-This gain decreases after the 4th iteration.
-In Fig. \ref{fig:learning}, we can see the evaluation based on EPE for different iterations of the sequential training.
-Note that although the learning converges to a reasonable degree in each case, restarting the learning by self-supervision on the real dataset enhances the supervised training on the synthetic dataset.
-Also, note how this learning mechanism surpasses the vanilla training, \ie from scratch with no self-supervision.
+\textbf{Quantitative and Qualitative Results.} Table \ref{tab:ietration} presents the evaluation results on the synthetic dataset.
+We applied iterative sequential learning four times; namely, each iteration started by learning from the real dataset (via self-supervision) and then from the synthetic dataset (via supervised training).
+From the first iteration to the fourth round, performance improves by approximately 12\%, 15\%, 13\%, 16\%, 20\% reduction in EPE, D1, px-1, MRE, and px-re-1, respectively.
+With the subsequent iterations, this gain decreases.
+In Fig. \ref{fig:learning}, the EPE evaluation for different iterations of sequential training is plotted.
+Note how this learning mechanism surpasses vanilla training, where no self-supervision is carried out.
+Besides, while the learning process with self-supervision leads to a reasonable convergence in each case, restarting the training with the real dataset further improves the supervised learning.
 Figure \ref{fig:final} depicts some qualitative results together with the error maps on the synthetic dataset.
-It is clear that the mechanism of iterative sequential training enhances the estimations.
-The performance on the real dataset with their 3D reprojections are presented in Fig. \ref{fig:realDataset}.
-Note that this dataset does not have ground-truth information.
-Besides, these images are challenging as they are different from the synthetic dataset, except they are both driving scenarios.
+We can see that the mechanism of iterative sequential training reduces the error.
+The results on the real dataset together with the 3D reprojections are presented in Fig. \ref{fig:realDataset}.
+Note that these images are completely different from the synthetic dataset, except that they are both driving scenarios.